wur-bioinformatics/introduction-to-bioinformatics/week5.md

 #### The role of omics data

-Functional genomics research mostly measures cellular activities in terms of the expression of genes, proteins and metabolites, and the interaction between these molecules.
+Functional genomics research mostly measures cellular activities in terms of the abundance of genes, proteins and metabolites, and the interaction between these molecules.
 When performed at a cell-wide level, i.e. attempting to measure all molecules of a certain type at once, these are called *omics* measurements.
 The technology to measure such omics data is